hoangsonww/ToDo-App-NextJS-Fullstack/README.md

 - Dark and Light mode
 - User-specific to-do lists with different categories
 - CRUD operations for to-do items
+- MongoDB database for data storage
+- WebSockets for real-time updates to To-Do items
 - Responsive design
 - Add, edit, delete, and complete tasks
 - Persistent storage using SQLite and in-memory storage